Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 });
 ```

-## Inbox
+## Subscribing

-Inbox functionality is responsible for receiving and relaying IntegrationEvents to an IIntegrationEventHandler implementation which, in the same manner as IIntegrationEventProvider, is the responsibility of the package consumer.
+Subscribing functionality is responsible for receiving and relaying IntegrationEvents to an IIntegrationEventHandler implementation which, in the same manner as IIntegrationEventProvider, is the responsibility of the package consumer.
-The inbox functionality can be used in two ways: using a ServiceBusTrigger function or using a hosted BackgroundService.
+The subscribing functionality can be used in two ways: using a ServiceBusTrigger function or using a hosted BackgroundService.
 In both cases the IIntegrationEventHandler implementation is needed.
 An example of an IIIntegrationEventHandler implementation is shown below.

 ```csharp